India pale ale: United States

 In the late 20th century craft beer revolution in the United States, brewers began seeking out old beer styles that had fallen out of vogue; Ballantine IPA, which had been made in the U.S. since 1890 until the 1990s, proved inspirational.
 The traditional IPA style was well-suited to model the intense flavour and aroma of American hops.
-Bert Grant of Yakima Brewing and Malting identified that Cascade and Chinook hops, grown locally in Yakima, Washington, provided strong flavours when showcased in an IPA.
+Bert Grant of Yakima Brewing and Malting found that Cascade and Chinook hops, grown locally in Yakima, Washington, provided strong flavours when showcased in an IPA.
 The boom in popularity for IPA as a style spread down the west coast of the United States, then across the United States and eventually the world.
 It is estimated that over 40% of craft beer brewed in the United States can be classified as an IPA.

 As the Oxford Companion to Beer notes: "IPA is now the signature of craft brewers worldwide.
 Fittingly for an export beer, brewers from Australia to Scandinavia are creating new beers, mostly inspired by the American take on the style, but often adding a regional twist of their own."